MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/connect-an-item-in-the-data-store-to-a-sql-server-database.md

 You can create a Web-based application that enables users to select a company name and generate a custom letter.
 The Web-based application retrieves customer data from a SQL Server database, opens the customer letter template document, and creates a new document that displays customer data based on a user selection.
 This Web-based application does not require the use of Word or VBA.
 Use your favorite managed code (Visual Basic .NET or C#) language to build this application.

 > [!NOTE]
 > The Web-based application shown here gets its data from the Northwind.mdf database.
 This database was installed with previous versions of SQL Server and Office.
-If you do not have the Northwind database on your computer, you can download it from the following site: [Northwind database](https://code.msdn.microsoft.com/northwind/Release/ProjectReleases.aspx?ReleaseId=1401)
+If you don't have the Northwind database on your computer, you can download it from the following site: [Northwind database](https://code.msdn.microsoft.com/northwind/Release/ProjectReleases.aspx?ReleaseId=1401)

 ### To create a server-side application that pulls data from a SQL Server database and generates a new document